Evexi/Evexi/readme.md

 The application reads two environment variables from the Evexi admin portal at startup.

-### `autorun`

-Determines which API test suite is loaded and ran by default when the application starts.

 ### `docs`

 Controls whether the inline documentation panel is visible for the currently selected test.